We use cookies on this site to enhance your experience.

 If you want to complete a task you’ve been procrastinating on, count down from three and force yourself to start.

-If you try all of these and none of them seem to be working, don’t worry, there are still lots of other strategies you can try.
+If you try all of these and none of them seem to be working, don’t panic.
+There are still lots of other strategies you can try.
 These other study strategies include elaboration, concrete examples, retrieval practice, dual coding, and interleaving.

 In the end, learning and studying looks different for everyone.
 What works well for you might not be what works well for your friends, and that's okay.